jwunderl/pxt-arcade/docs/courses/csintro3/functions/parameters.md

 Create a function that takes in two parameters, a ``||sprites:sprite||`` with the name `sprite` and a boolean with the named `left`.
 Make it so that if `left` is true, the sprite will move 10 units to the left, otherwise it will move 10 units to the right.

+## What did we learn?

+1. What is the proper syntax for using a parameter?
+What about using multiple parameters?
+2. How do you specify the type of a parameter?
+3. What does a function call look like?
+4. What types can be used as parameters?